Bella Thorne Goes Pantsless To Expose Hot Pink Underwear In New Photos

 “Legs for days,” another wrote with a drooling and side smirking face.

 The upload came after she gave fans a treat on the social media site last week while gushing over her boyfriend, Ben Mascolo.
-Bella posed on a red sofa next to a large fluffy pair and the word “girl” spelled out in balloons.
+Bella posed on a red sofa next to a large fluffy bear and “girl” spelled out in balloons.

-She clutched a bouquet of red roses and rocked a strappy white top, grey skirt, and black tights, revealing in the caption that Ben had surprised her with them.
+She clutched a bouquet of red roses and rocked a strappy white top, gray skirt, and black tights, revealing in the caption that Ben had surprised her with them.

 “Total boyfriend goals,” she wrote in the caption.